libvirt/libvirt-ci/guests/README.markdown

 will update all hosts and prepare them to build libvirt both as a native library and, where supported, as a Windows library using MinGW.

+Once hosts have been prepared following the steps above, you can use `lcitool` to perform builds as well: for example, running

+    lcitool -a build -h '*debian*' -p libvirt-python

+will fetch libvirt-python's `master` branch from the upstream repository and build it on all Debian hosts.

 Host setup
 ----------